-When you set up a saltwater fish tank, the first fish you put in the tank (the fish you start with) could be considered starter fish.
-When applied broadly, the term starter fish probably refers to a fish that is good to add when setting up a saltwater tank.
+When you set up a saltwater fish tank, the first fish you put in the tank are considered starter fish.
+But most aquarists use the term “starter fish” to refer to the best fish to add when first setting up a saltwater tank.

-An unfortunate reality when setting up a saltwater tank is that the first few starter fish you add to the tank may not live.
-This phenomenon is sometimes called New Tank Syndrome, and it often takes the lives of some of our first fish.
-Perhaps the two biggest causes of New Tank Syndrome are ammonia toxicity and fluctuation in water parameters.
-New filters cannot adequately clean up the waste that is produced in a new saltwater tank.
-That waste can become toxic and take the life of your first fish.
+An unfortunate reality when starting out in the saltwater aquarium hobby is that the first few fish you add to the tank?
+May not live.
+This phenomenon is called “new tank syndrome.”
+The two biggest causes of new tank syndrome are ammonia toxicity and fluctuations in water parameters.
+Filters don’t adequately clear the waste produced in a brand new tank, regardless of how fancy they are or how many you have installed.
+And the resulting waste can become toxic and take the life of the fish.

 Resistant to Parasites